Titaleela/datasciencebootcamp/README.md

 # datasciencebootcamp
-All my data projects in the bootcamp
+All my data projects in the bootcamp.
+There are 10 splints as followed.

+- Google Sheet
+- R programming
+- SQL
+- Data Transformation
+- Data Visualization
+- Machine Learning
+- Python